Dlightcode/alx-system_engineering-devops/README.md

-This repository contains commands related to BASH shell
+This repository contains commands related to BASH SHELL:creating scripts and working with shell